stalniy/casl/packages/casl-vue/README.md

 }).$mount('#app')
 ```

-That instance will be available under `$ability` property, and `$can` method will use it to check permissions.
+That instance will be available under the `$ability` property, and the `$can` method will use it to check permissions.
-In that way, you can also provide a different ability for a components subtree.
+That way, you can also provide a different ability for a component's subtree.

 ```js
 // TodoList.vue